Best smart thermostat

 Best smart thermostat: Ecobee3

 Nest usually gets all the attention—and the company deserves credit for shaking up a once sleepy marketplace—but we think the Ecobee3 is the best choice when it comes to smart thermostats.
-Where the competition relies on measuring a home’s temperature in just one spot: Where the thermostat is located, which is almost never in a room that you spend any time in.
+Every other smart thermostat we've tested relies on measuring a home’s temperature in just one spot: Where the thermostat is located.
+Trouble is, that spot is usually in a hallway or somewhere else that you never spend any time in.
 The Ecobee3 lets you place sensors in multiple rooms in your home, so you’ll always be comfortable where you do spend most of your time.
 The Ecobee3 is also compatible with just about every other smart home device you can imagine, including Apple’s HomeKit ecosystem and Amazon’s Echo.
 Could Google Home compatibility be in the works?

 Runner-up: Nest Learning Thermostat, 3rd Generation